Sunday's Entertainment Calendar of Events

 7:30 p.m. — Lake Eerie Fear Fest; Ghostly Manor Thrill Center, Sandusky

-11 p.m. — Sunday Funday with DJ Hondo; The Cove at Louie’s, Sandusky
+11 p.m. — Heaven and Hell Party with DJ Daddy; The Cove at Louie’s, Sandusky

 Have an event coming up?
 Send the information to events@sanduskyregister.com to have it included in our calendar!